Marlee Matlin Bio

 Marlee Matlin Awards Won

-Matlin’s verified awards include the 1987 Academy Award for Best Actress and the 1987 Golden Globe Award for Best Actress in a Motion Picture – Drama, both for Children of a Lesser God, as well as the 2022 Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture for CODA.
-She also received a star on the Hollywood Walk of Fame in 2009 and an honorary Doctorate of Humane Letters from Gallaudet University.
+Marlee Matlin has won an Academy Award, a Golden Globe Award, and a Screen Actors Guild Award across her career.
+Her 1986 film debut brought her the Academy Award for Best Actress and the Golden Globe for Best Actress in a Motion Picture – Drama, while her supporting role in CODA earned a shared SAG Award for Outstanding Performance by a Cast in a Motion Picture in 2022.
+She has also received a star on the Hollywood Walk of Fame, an honorary Doctorate of Humane Letters from Gallaudet University, and the Morton E. Ruderman Award in Inclusion.

 | Award | Wins | Year |